DrC0okie/HEIG_CLD_Labo5/README.md

 > Take a screenshot of the cluster details from the GKE console.

 We did not have any issue creating the cluster in GKE.
-Once created, GKE details page looked like this:
+Once created, GKE details page looked like this :

 ![](figures/GKE_Overview.png)

-## 2.3 - Deploy the application on the cluster
+## 2.3 - Deploy the application on the . cluster

-We did not encounter any problems deploying the pods and services on the GKE cluster
+We did not encounter any problems deploying the pods and services on the GKE cluster.

 ## 2.4 - Deploy the ToDo-Frontend Service

-First, we created the frontend-svc.yaml configuration file:
+First, we created the frontend-svc.yaml configuration file :

 ```yaml
 apiVersion: v1